oracle/oci-typescript-sdk/lib/identitydomains/README.md

-# OCI NodeJS client for Identity Domains Service
+# OCI Node.js client for Identity Domains Service

 This module enables you to write code to manage resources for Identity Domains Service.